projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 The difference between the native and virtualization architectures is that the IOC mediator needs to re-compute the checksum and reset priority.
-Currently, priority is not supported by IOC firmware; the priority setting by the IOC mediator is based on the priority setting of the CBC driver.
+Priority is not supported by IOC firmware; the priority setting by the IOC mediator is based on the priority setting of the CBC driver.
 The Service VM and User VM use the same CBC driver.